 East Bearskin Lake

 The weather was great as we made our way east across East Bearskin the first day.
 We made decent time getting across this sprawling shield lake, noting some campsites, the Crocodile River, and the portage to Crocodile Lake along the way.
 Back at the landing, I noticed the Forest Service’s map didn’t show both portages to Alder Lake that my McKenzie map did.
 I didn’t give this much serious thought.
 As a result, I steered our canoe to the portage at the end of the northern fork of E Bearskin, which is apparently unmaintained (59 rods).
 I wish I’d known that beforehand.
-The trail was a bit steeper than I would have liked, but elevation was a minor nuisance compared to the 4 or 5 large trees that were laying over the trail.
+The trail was a bit steeper than I would have liked, but elevation was a minor nuisance compared to the four or five large trees that were laying over the trail.
 Needless to say, we took the other portage on our way out.
 That other portage (~50 rods) was great- clear and wide and not very hilly.

-This next lake was the last place we saw people for the next 3 days.
+This next lake was the last place we saw people for the next three days.
 They were in a very nice-looking campsite on the middle of the lake near the two islands.
 From the water it looked suitable for a couple tents, and probably some of the bigger models.
 From what I gathered, Alder doesn’t seem to have any notable fish populations, so it was another pass-through lake for us.
 The portage to Canoe Lake is a nice short one (~25 rods).

 There’s not much to say about Canoe Lake; we were on it and back off in 10 minutes.
 The only reason I might remember it is for the 3 male Common Mergansers in their striking white plumage that were cruising the south shore as we passed by.
 As small as it is, there are actually 3 campsites on this lake.
 When we came back through, 2 of them were occupied.
 In the case of unfriendly weather, a spot in one of these campsites might be a better place to wait it out than on one of the more exposed sites on Alder.